lulizou/dcon/vignettes/demo_1d.md

 0.5% of bins and sets all the signal to be on the diagonal.
 Smoothing helps essentially impute nearby values that are lost.
-Note that we choose not to make any assumptions about how the ‘empty’ region interacts with other regions; effectively, it only spreads locally to nearby bins.
+Note that we choose not to make any assumptions about how the ‘empty’ region interacts with distant regions; the blur effectively smooths over contacts with nearby regions.

 ``` r
 ddnorm <- normalize_hic(dd, smooth = T)